United States Semiquincentennial: Reactions

-The launch of bisesquicentennial celebrations occurred amidst record-low levels of patriotism, largely driven by cratering pride among Democrats and independents during Trump's second presidency.
+The launch of semiquincentennial celebrations occurred amidst political division and record-low approval ratings for the sitting president.
 These celebrations were described as featuring competing narratives over American history, such as with conflicts over the removal of Confederate monuments and memorials.
+The Economist described them as "shaping up not as mere metaphor but as a straightforward display of America's fractured state".

 Trump's cost-cutting measures across the federal government were described as complicating celebrations, with funding cuts for the National Endowment for the Humanities leading to grant terminations for several state humanities councils that were working on programming for the 250th celebration.
+CNN reported that state and local planners expressed fears over the president's brand of politics and funding cuts, writing that they were "concerned about a lack of resources to put on their own events and fear that the overall tenor will turn partisan as opposed to unifying, leaving little room for meaningful reflection on the nation's past".